Gmousse/es7-checktypes-decorator/README.md

 **v0.1.8**

 A simple es7 decorator to control your class and methods arguments types or instances.
-If the decorator detects an anomaly, it will throw a `TypeError` with a message showing the wrong argument.
+If the decorator detects an anomaly, it will throw a `ArgumentTypeError` with a message showing the wrong argument.

 ### Installation